IamVigneshC/Oracle/README.md

 These rules determines if a transfer order is routed directly through Oracle Fusion Shipping or through Oracle Fusion Order Management.
 Shippable transfer order lines are interfaced to shipping directly from the Transfer Order pages in Oracle Fusion Inventory Management.

+### **Oracle Fusion Shipping Transfer Order Processing**
-Oracle Fusion Shipping plays a key role in **transfer order processing**.
-Let's review the parameters that are important components of the transfer order and shipping integration.
+Oracle Fusion Shipping plays a key role in transfer order processing.
+Below are the parameters that are important components of the transfer order and shipping integration:

 - Shipping can generate shipping documentation for transfer order lines.
 - A transfer order line initially maps to one shipment line.